Light sterile neutrinos effects in processes with electron and muon neutrinos: Some propositions and results of the (3+3) model

 \section{Some propositions and results of the (3+3) model}

+In spite of that the SBL anomalies can be explained, as mentioned above, with the presence only one LSN with the characteristic mass scale about 1~eV, the number of additional sterile neutrinos with different masses, in principle, can be arbitrary \cite{abaz,Bilenky1977,Bilenky}.
+Phenomenological models with $N$ SN are usually denoted as ($3+N$) models.

-Phenomenological neutrino ($3+N$) models are often used to describe SBL anomalies as well as some astrophysical data.
+($3+N$) models are often used to describe SBL anomalies as well as some astrophysical data \cite{abaza2}.
 It is desirable that the $N$ number would be minimal that is why $(3+1)$ and $(3+2)$ models are mostly used \cite{Kopp2013}.
-However, taking into account the possible left-right symmetry of weak interaction, $(3+3)$ models are also used (see, e.g. \cite{Conrad2013,Zysina2014}).
-In this paper, to take into account the LSN effects, the $(3+3)$ model is also used \cite{KhFom}, which includes three known active neutrinos $\nu_a$ ($a=e,\mu,\tau$) and three new (currently light sterile) neutrinos: sterile neutrino $\nu_s$, hidden neutrino $\nu_h$ and dark neutrino $\nu_d$.
+However, taking into account the possible left-right symmetry of weak interactions, $(3+3)$ models attract considerable attention (see, e.g. \cite{Conrad2013,Zysina2014}).
+In this paper, to take into account the LSN effects, the $(3+3)$ model is also used \cite{KhFom}, which includes three known active neutrinos $\nu_a$ ($a=e,\mu,\tau$) and three new (in this case light sterile) neutrinos: sterile neutrino $\nu_s$, hidden neutrino $\nu_h$ and dark neutrino $\nu_d$.
 Thus, the model contains six neutrino flavor states and six neutrino mass states, therefore a $6\!\times\!6$ mixing matrix is used.
 This matrix is dubbed as the generalized mixing matrix or the generalized Pontecorvo--Maki--Nakagawa--Sakata matrix $U_{\rm GPMNS}\equiv U_{\rm mix}$ \cite{khfo}.